ColDog5044/ColDog5044.github.io/_posts/2025-12-23-How-to-Setup-Domain-Controllers-Pt4.md

 > Replace `YourDSRMPassword!` with a strong password and store it securely.
 Document the DSRM password in your password manager.
 {: .prompt-warning }

+> **Homelab Note:**
+> The AllowPasswordReplicationAccountName and DenyPasswordReplicationAccountName parameters control which accounts can have their credentials cached.
+For learning purposes, start with a conservative policy (only allow specific test users) and expand it as you become comfortable with the concept.
+{: .prompt-info }

 The server will automatically reboot after promotion.

 ## Part 7: Verify RODC Installation